Insulate Exposed Pipes Before the Cold Hits

 |---|---|---|---|

-Foam pipe sleeves are the most popular option — they're lightweight, inexpensive, and snap right onto your pipes.
-For pipes in extremely cold areas or those that run along exterior walls, consider pairing heat tape underneath a foam or fiberglass layer for added protection.
+Foam pipe sleeves remain the most popular option because they are lightweight, inexpensive, and snap right onto your pipes.
+In 2026, standard 6-foot self-sealing foam sleeves from major brands like Frost King, Everbilt, and Tundra run about $1 to $3 each at big-box stores.
+Insulating 50 feet of exposed 3/4-inch pipe usually costs just $15 to $30 in materials.
+For pipes in extremely cold areas or those that run along exterior walls, consider pairing self-regulating electric heat cable underneath a foam or fiberglass layer for added protection.

-Ensure insulation fits snugly with no exposed sections, and seal any gaps with foil tape.
+Ensure insulation fits snugly with no exposed sections, and seal any gaps with foil HVAC tape (about $7 per 65-foot roll).
 For hard-to-reach places like inside wall cavities, spray foam is your best bet since it expands to fill gaps and creates an airtight seal.
 A thickness of 1 inch is the standard recommendation for most residential pipes.
+For a deeper dive on prevention gear, our guide on how to prevent frozen pipes breaks down smart leak detectors, automatic shutoff valves, and 2026 pricing.

 Your Winter Plumbing Maintenance Checklist

-Good seasonal plumbing maintenance goes well beyond pipe insulation.
+Good preventive plumbing maintenance goes well beyond pipe insulation.
 Use this checklist to cover all your bases before the first hard freeze of the season.

 🌡️ Maintain Adequate Indoor Heat

-Keep your thermostat set to at least 55°F at all times — even when you're away or sleeping.
-Avoid the temptation to lower the heat drastically at night; the energy savings are rarely worth the risk.
-Pipes freeze when temperatures drop below 20°F, but uninsulated pipes in poorly heated spaces can freeze even above that threshold, especially in southern states where homes often have less pipe insulation.
+Keep your thermostat set to at least 55°F at all times, even when you are away or sleeping.
+The American Red Cross and State Farm both recommend a minimum of 55°F, and many plumbers suggest 65°F or higher in older homes with pipes running along exterior walls.
+Pipes are at risk when temperatures drop below 32°F, and uninsulated pipes in poorly heated spaces can freeze even earlier, especially in southern states where homes often have less pipe insulation.

 - Open cabinet doors under kitchen and bathroom sinks to let warm air circulate around pipes